Takaman/ICT1002-Project/SentimentAnalysisSrc/README.md

 ## Description of Sentiment Analysis

-This scripts takes in sanitized data as a csv file and analyses every row's text column.
+This scripts takes in sanitized data as a csv file and analyses every row's text column using the VADER sentiment analysis library.
 A score is generated for the text to determine the sentiment.
 At the sentence level, this is between -1 to +1, -1 being very negative and +1 being very positive.